-The MRR of 2012 assumed that it is not possible to continuously measure the biomass fraction of the emitted CO_2 with sufficient reliability.
-Therefore the MRR required as default approach that emissions from biomass should be determined by a calculation-based approach, for subtracting them from the total emissions determined by measurement.
-However, the 2018 revision allows for more flexibility47.
+It is difficult to continuously measure the biomass fraction of the emitted CO2 with sufficient reliability.
+Therefore, the MRR's default approach is that emissions from biomass should be determined by a calculation-based approach, for subtracting them from the total emissions determined by measurement.
+However, there is more flexibility55.
 Article 43(4) allows:

 - Calculation-based approaches; - Methods that use radiocarbon analyses of samples taken from the flue gas by continuous sampling (e.g. according to EN ISO 13833).
-Note that formally this is a calculation-based approach in MRR terminology, as it does not rely on continuous measurement; - The "balance method" (based on ISO 18466), which is an estimation method in MRR terminology; - Other estimation methods published by the Commission48.
+Note that formally this is a calculation-based approach in MRR terminology, as it does not rely on continuous measurement.
+The 2024 amendment introduced a minimum number of analyses to be carried out (every 50 000 tonnes of total CO2, but at least once a month); - The "balance method" (based on ISO 18466), which is an estimation method in MRR terminology; - Other estimation methods published by the Commission56.